Skip to content

 • Creating a branch starting with devel- or review- will automatically trigger CI stages to create a new deployment site.

-• GitLab CI also has 1 click cleanup and removal of environments (except production, to prevent mistakes)
+• GitLab CI also has 1 click cleanup and removal of environments (except production, to prevent mistakes); running the cleanup will free the resources on the server, and will not remove the source code files, nor delete the git branch.

 • Environments are completely disposable.
 We typically make one for a ticket, then destroy it once we close it.
 The only ones we leave up are the production deployments (currently, our "beta", "prod" and "preview" sites).